Hot Discussions

 Apr 27, 24

 Throughout my life, I have resided in primarily small towns and cities, but I was compelled to relocate to a sizable metropolis, which has resulted in enormous changes.
-Everything is expensive, but I have discovered that there are more...
-See more
+Everything is expensive, but I have discovered that there are more opportunities for professional development and superior educational options in the larger city.

 Michelle S 553303